kianryan/kianryan.github.io/_posts/2019-02-05-lets-talk-about-learning.md

 ---
 layout: post
-title: Let's Talk About Learning 1
+title: Let's Talk About Learning
 categories: Code LifeTrack
 tags:
- - Coding, LifeTrack, CPD, Training
+ - Coding, LifeTrack, CPD, Training, Learning
 ---

 *This is the first of a series of posts looking at CPD and learning.*